illinois-cs415/illinois-cs415.github.io/index.md

 There will be 6 short homework assignments on PrairieLearn.
 This homework will be based on the lecture material.
 + You should budget an hour to complete a homework assignment.
 + Each homework can be retaken as many times as you wish for full credit.
-+ The homwork is open web.
++ The homework is open web.
 + Each homework will be available for 2 weeks at full credit.
 + After that week, the homework can be submitted for half credit.